nathaniel-may/static-site-hello-world/README.md

 ## Build Tools For Your Build Tools

 - Turtle: My faith in bash scripts that curve over the horizon dwindles quickly

-- Installing this barrel of monkeys by hand sounds like a shit way to spend an afternoon, so we use a nix derivation instead.
+One day I will learn nix in earnest, but today is not that day.
+Installing this barrel of monkeys by hand sounds like a sad way to spend an afternoon, so a shell.nix would make a ton of sense- if I could get one to work.

 ## TODO
+- learn nix
 - automate generating responsively-sized images
-- make nix derivation
 - cleanup inline todos